 What kind of events and activities are eligible?

-All funded projects must be related to Science Rising’s goal to elevate the role of science in the decision-making processes of our democracy, especially at the intersection of science, justice, and equity.
+ll funded projects must be related to Science Rising’s goal to elevate the role of science in the decision-making processes of our democracy leading up to the 2020 election, especially at the intersection of science, justice, and equity.
 Online events and activities should focus on amplifying community voices and efforts in the US and must be open to the public.

 The Science Rising Challenge Fund is managed and distributed by the Union of Concerned Scientists, a 501(c)(3) organization.
 Accordingly, all projects funded in whole or in part by Science Rising must be strictly non-partisan and must not be conducted for the purpose or with the effect of favoring a particular candidate or party over another.